francisco-linux/loiane.github.io/_posts/2017-09-04-continuous-integration-with-angular-cli-travis-ci-firebase-greenkeeper-github.md

 This file tells Firebase we want to deploy the content of the `dist` folder (which is where Angular CLI generated the prod build by default) and the main page is `index.html`.

 And that's it!
 We don't need to manually deploy our poject to Firebase hosting.
 We will let Travis CI take care of it for us!
 Even for the first build.
-I like to let Travis handle the first so I know the automated process it is working OK.
+I like to let Travis handle the first build and deploy so I know the automated process it is working OK.

 However, if you do want to test the upload and the hosting manually, you can use the following commands: